 This work strives to ensure that groundwater resources are properly considered and sustainably used for developing drinking water supply sources and ensuring their long-term quality and security.
 The theme is embedded within the Rural Water Supply Network (RWSN).
 Activities in in 2020 included a managing webinars entitled: Exploring the relevance of Borehole Drilling Associations in English and French.
 The full late 2020 RWSN webinar series, including all presentations is available here.

 Unlocking Africa’s Groundwater Potential – a short film to inform and inspire! for UPGro

-Kerstin Danert managed and coordinated the development of a short film about the potential of groundwater in Africa for the UPGro programme.
+Kerstin Danert led the production of a short film about the potential of groundwater in Africa for the UPGro programme.
 The context and key findings of an interdisciplinary research programme between 2013 and 2020, funded by the UK government, on groundwater in Africa are presented in an engaging, 10-minute video that combines animation with recorded footage.

 The collaboration was with academics from five European academic institutions – University of Oxford, University of Reading, the British Geological Survey (BGS), University College London (UCL) and UNESCO-IHE as well as representatives from partner organisations and the film company, Room3.
 The main film is here; and the series of shorter films are here.

 Striving for Borehole Drilling Professionalism in Africa: A Review of a 16-Year Initiative through the Rural Water Supply Network from 2004 to 2020 – a published paper